The Dream Team Project

 - Anger Management

 - Health education sessions are held twice a week for both pregnant and lactating teenagers.
 With the expertise of midwives of the centre and family planning nurses, the girls are given accurate, culturally-sensitive information on gestation, baby-care, breastfeeding, hygiene and family planning.

 - Because they are in an open and safe environment, the girls thrive, asking many questions about their bodies and emotions as they progress through their pregnancies.

 - We also offer information on vaccinations and infant care.

-Arts and crafts, a total of 200 teenage girls have attended the arts and crafts.
+- Arts and crafts, our Dream Team girls attend arts and crafts classes.
 This is an income-generating skills empowerment for both pregnant and lactating teenage girls/mothers.
 Art is also used as a platform for providing counselling for teenage girls struggling with life issues.

 We heard of Zainab before our trip to Sierra Leone in September 2016.
 She was 15 years old and 37 weeks pregnant.
 She lives in one of the districts of Port Loko with her partner’s family.
 Six weeks later, when we arrived in Sierra Leone, Zainab had yet to go into labour, and had not […]

 We came across Jakia when we visited the Kroo Bay slum in Sierra Leone Freetown.
 Jakia came running to us because she had heard that a midwife from the Aberdeen Women’s Centre was visiting.
 Jakia was five months pregnant, having lost her first two precious children.
 Kroo is often described as the worst place in […]